SecureScriptX/SecureScriptX/README.md

-# Ryan Stewart - InfoSec
+# Ryan Stewart -InfoSec Researcher | Threat Intelligence Analyst

 👋 Hello, I'm Ryan, a Threat Intelligence Analyst and Researcher with a passion for enhancing the digital security scope.